 I asked Rob Broadbent, the Australian founder of three of the most relaxed and welcoming coffee shops in the region, how it had all started, and how his cafés were evolving.
 The cafés are branded under the name of Lynwood & Co – follow this link for the website.

 “Originally” Rob explains, “I came over to the UK from Australia to manage a pub, which I did for a year, and during that time it became clear to me that there was a real need for somewhere where people could get decent coffee.
 Then we went back to Australia, complete with one child and two dogs.”

 “A short while afterwards, though, the site in Lechlade came up.
 It’s the perfect site.
 I’d always said that if that site came up I’d go for it.
 So we came back to England, and opened our first café in January 2015.
 It wasn’t easy initially.
 It was difficult to get a loan, and the concept didn’t take off immediately, but now in just three years we’ve tripled our turnover.”

-How Lynwood has developed and is planned to grow
+How Lynwood has developed and how do you plan to grow it?